async-labs/drizzle/README.md

 # Setup of Users apps (./users/..)

-Remember set up right node version, or later on gulp won't run.
+Remember to set up the right node version, or later on gulp it won't run.

 In ./users folder, run: